by Sharon Green-Golden, BA, CRCST, CER, SME, FCS

 I got into the Sterile Processing field thanks to a combination of nosiness and leadership tendencies!

-Nearly 30 years ago, as a hospital Materials Manager, I started asking questions of the people working in the sterile processing department (SPD) – mostly variations on the theme: “How do you know that’s clean?”.
+Nearly 30 years ago, as a hospital Materials Coordinator, I started asking questions of the people working in the sterile processing department (SPD) – mostly variations on the theme: “How do you know that’s clean?”.
 At the time SPD activity was as much a hands-on learning process as it was a book-driven discipline.

 Soon I was cleaning and reprocessing devices and putting trays together.
 I loved it!
 I worked my way up to be the SPD Team Leader and I even had the opportunity to help design new state-of-the-art SPD space in the facility we built.